Beniko95J/eval_llm/README.md

 # Model description
-We are excited to announce the continuation and rebranding of our **BLIP series** into **XGen-MM**, to be better aligned with Salesforce's unified XGen initiative for large foundation models!
-This rebranding marks a significant step in our ongoing development of cutting-edge multimodal technologies.

-`XGen-MM` is a series of the latest foundational Large Multimodal Models (LMMs) developed by Salesforce AI Research.
+`xGen-MM` is a series of the latest foundational Large Multimodal Models (LMMs) developed by Salesforce AI Research.
 This series advances upon the successful designs of the `BLIP` series, incorporating fundamental enhancements that ensure a more robust and superior foundation.
 These models have been trained at scale on high-quality image caption datasets and interleaved image-text data.

 In the v1.5 (08/2024) release, we present a series of XGen-MM models including:
 - [🤗 xGen-MM-base](https://huggingface.co/Salesforce/xgen-mm-phi3-mini-base-r-v1.5): `xgen-mm-phi3-mini-base-r-v1.5`